Supporting the establishment of national human rights institutions

 Unlike all other regional groupings, however, it does not have a comprehensive intergovernmental system to monitor, promote and protect human rights.

-An important development in recent years has been the establishment of national human rights institutions that now operate in many countries throughout the region.
+This makes the role of national human rights institutions (NHRIs) in the Asia Pacific even more critical.
 Their role is to promote and protect fundamental human rights at the country level.

-The APF has played a direct role in this growth by providing advice and legal drafting assistance to the governments and parliaments of Afghanistan, Fiji, Jordan, Malaysia, Mongolia, Nepal, Republic of Korea, Samoa, Thailand and Timor-Leste on the creation of their NHRIs.
+We do this by providing advice and legal drafting assistance to the governments and parliaments of Afghanistan, Fiji, Jordan, Malaysia, Mongolia, Myanmar, Nepal, Republic of Korea, Samoa, Thailand, Timor-Leste and Tuvalu on the creation of their NHRIs.

 The APF also responds to requests for advice from governments and civil society on the role, function, establishment and accreditation of NHRIs.
 This has included Cambodia, China, Iraq, Japan, Laos, Lebanon, Nauru, Palau, Papua New Guinea, Samoa, Solomon Islands, Taiwan and Vietnam.

-Our foremost goal is to ensure that new national human rights institutions are established in accordance with the international standards set out in the Paris Principles.
+Our goal is to ensure that new NHRIs are established in compliance with the international standards set out in the Paris Principles.

-The APF has developed guidelines to assist governments and civil society in the process of establishing national human rights institutions.
+The APF has developed guidelines to assist governments and civil society in the process of establishing NHRIs.

 - Staff of Samoa's national human rights institution - APF/Steve Percival